Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 products, which are built with the latest technology to power today's vehicles.

-“By partnering with UTI, we hope to not only provide the latest technology and curriculum to advance students in their repair education, but also generate awareness around the opportunities enjoyed by most automotive technicians,” says Tom
+“By partnering with UTI, we hope to not only provide the latest technology and curriculum to advance students in their repair education, but also generate awareness around the opportunities enjoyed by most automotive technicians,” says Tracy Honore, Senior Manager, Brand Marketing for Interstate Batteries.

-“The transportation industry is experiencing a significant shortage of qualified automotive technicians, a shortage that can be felt throughout the industry,” Tom continues.
+“The transportation industry is experiencing a significant shortage of qualified automotive technicians, a shortage that can be felt throughout the industry,” Tracy continues.
 “As the No. 1 automotive replacement battery brand, Interstate

 Batteries wants to take a stand for the technicians of today and tomorrow by raising awareness about a career as a mechanic.”